syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 If you run snippy based on more than one YAML file, it will concatenate all of the specified and included files and parse it as a single YAML document.
-As snippys configuration consists of several top-level YAML keys each of them should appear no more than once through all of the input files.
+As snippy`s configuration consists of several top-level YAML keys each of them should appear no more than once through all of the input files.

 .. note::